 7 High-Traffic Areas In Your Home That Get Yucky:

 Because I am sensitive to any chemical fragrance, I like to use hot steam to eliminate dirt and germs without chemicals.
-For people not bothered by scent, there are any number of easily available, tried-and-true disinfectants for these chores:
+For people not bothered by scent, there are many easily available, tried-and-true disinfectants for these chores:

 - Controls: Wipe the control panel for your HVAC, your alarm, and all your light plates